MarcelArt/tempa/README.md

 6. Don't forget to import the module in `lib.rs` file
 7. You are done, next step you need to modify the generated file

+#### Watch changes (Live Reload)
+1. Inside the root of Rust project run `tempa dev` or `tempa watch`
+2. Everytime there is a change in src folder tempa will automatically rebuild the Rust Library

 [^1]: Note it will create the directory in "snake_case"